HardRope/Space-photos-downloader/README.md

 ```
 python fetch_nasa.py

-python fetch_spacex`.py
+python fetch_spacex.py
 ```

-Launch `Telegram-publisher` create endless cycle, that publish one image per a day to your TG-channel.
+Launch `telegram-publisher` create endless cycle, that publish one image per a day to your TG-channel.

 ```
-python Telegram_publisher.py
+python telegram_publisher.py
 ```

 Python3 should be already installed.
 Then use pip (or pip3, if there is a conflict with Python2) to install dependencies: